 Sandra kindly offered to show us his room.
 Equipped with my Leica M3, Summicron 50mm f2 lens, and a roll of Ilford HP5+, we rode the elevator to the 9th floor.

-Butte is smaller now than it was when Robert Frank passed through in May of 1956, but it is, with its large inventory of historical buildings, instantly recognizable.
+Butte is a different place than it was when Robert Frank passed through in May of 1956, but it is, with its large inventory of historical buildings, instantly recognizable.
 These days, its long history of mining and labor disputes are more of a tourist attraction than a growing industry.

 And while much of the country is forever changed since that time, there’s no doubt about the outsized influence that his book — and its 83 images — has had on successive generations of photographers.
 And photography.